davidkna/starship/docs/config/README.md

 ::: tip

-The Git Status module is very slow in Windows directories (anything in `/mnt/c/`) when in a WSL environment.
+The Git Status module is very slow in Windows directories (for example under `/mnt/c/`) when in a WSL environment.
 You can disable the module or use the `windows_starship` option to use a Windows-native Starship executable to compute `git_status` for those paths.

 :::